ioBroker/ioBroker.simple-api/README.md

 * (bluefox) Clear cache after 10 minutes

 ### 3.0.0 (2025-03-09)
+* BREAKING: When te adapter is configured to work as web extension no own local port is opened anymore
 * (bluefox) Updated packages
 * (bluefox) Migrated to TypeScript
 * (bluefox) If State/Object not found, the response will be 404 (and not 500)